 Food waste is the loss of food along the value chain that is either suitable for human consumption or will be fit for consumption after processing.
-An estimated 32 percent of all food produced in the world is lost or wasted from farm to fork.
-Each year, Canadians waste $31 billion worth in food, from farm to table.
+Based on a 2019 report by Second Harvest and Value Chain Management International, in Canada, 58% of all food produced is either lost or wasted.
 Food waste often ends up in landfills where it produces methane, a powerful greenhouse gas that contributes to climate change.
+Statistics show that food waste occurs across Canada’s food supply chain with 6% of wasted food occurring in distribution and retail stores alone.

-47% of food waste occurs at the consumer level and only 10% occurs at the retail level.
-Despite the low percentage of food waste occurring at the retail level, Sobeys recognizes its role as a retailer in addressing food waste in its retail operations as well as educating consumers on how to reduce food waste at home.
+Sobeys recognizes its role as a retailer in addressing food waste in its operations as well as educating consumers on how to reduce food waste at home.

 Food Waste Tips

 - Keep it fresh!
 Store your food properly so it stays fresh longer